Michael Jackson Purchases 2,000 Shares of Manhattan Bridge Capital, Inc. (NASDAQ:LOAN) Stock

-Manhattan Bridge Capital, Inc. (NASDAQ:LOAN – Get Rating) Director Michael Jackson bought 2,000 shares of the business’s stock in a transaction on Friday, May 20th.
-The stock was bought at an average cost of $5.36 per share, for a total transaction of $10,720.00.
-Following the purchase, the director now directly owns 37,000 shares of the company’s stock, valued at approximately $198,320.
-The acquisition was disclosed in a filing with the SEC, which can be accessed through the SEC website.
+Manhattan Bridge Capital, Inc. (NASDAQ:LOAN – Get Rating) Director Michael Jackson purchased 2,000 shares of the firm’s stock in a transaction that occurred on Monday, May 23rd.
+The shares were bought at an average price of $5.40 per share, with a total value of $10,800.00.
+Following the acquisition, the director now directly owns 39,000 shares of the company’s stock, valued at approximately $210,600.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this link.

 Michael Jackson also recently made the following trade(s):

-- On Monday, May 23rd, Michael Jackson bought 2,000 shares of Manhattan Bridge Capital stock.
-The stock was bought at an average cost of $5.40 per share, for a total transaction of $10,800.00.
+- On Friday, May 20th, Michael Jackson acquired 2,000 shares of Manhattan Bridge Capital stock.
+The stock was bought at an average cost of $5.36 per share, for a total transaction of $10,720.00.

-The firm also recently declared a quarterly dividend, which will be paid on Friday, July 15th.
-Stockholders of record on Friday, July 8th will be given a dividend of $0.125 per share.
-This represents a $0.50 dividend on an annualized basis and a dividend yield of 9.28%.
-The ex-dividend date is Thursday, July 7th.
-Manhattan Bridge Capital’s dividend payout ratio is currently 116.28%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, July 15th.
+Investors of record on Friday, July 8th will be issued a $0.125 dividend.
+The ex-dividend date of this dividend is Thursday, July 7th.
+This represents a $0.50 dividend on an annualized basis and a yield of 9.35%.
+Manhattan Bridge Capital’s payout ratio is currently 116.28%.

-Separately, TheStreet raised Manhattan Bridge Capital from a “c+” rating to a “b-” rating in a research note on Wednesday, February 2nd.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Advisor Group Holdings Inc. grew its position in shares of Manhattan Bridge Capital by 13.3% during the 3rd quarter.
+Advisor Group Holdings Inc. now owns 16,966 shares of the credit services provider’s stock valued at $115,000 after acquiring an additional 1,997 shares during the period.
+BlackRock Inc. boosted its holdings in Manhattan Bridge Capital by 810.5% in the 3rd quarter.
+BlackRock Inc. now owns 20,114 shares of the credit services provider’s stock worth $137,000 after buying an additional 17,905 shares during the period.
+Geode Capital Management LLC bought a new position in Manhattan Bridge Capital in the 3rd quarter worth $115,000.
+Royal Bank of Canada boosted its holdings in Manhattan Bridge Capital by 500.0% in the 3rd quarter.
+Royal Bank of Canada now owns 6,000 shares of the credit services provider’s stock worth $41,000 after buying an additional 5,000 shares during the period.
+Finally, Citadel Advisors LLC bought a new position in shares of Manhattan Bridge Capital during the 3rd quarter valued at about $78,000.
+Institutional investors and hedge funds own 26.27% of the company’s stock.

-Institutional investors have recently made changes to their positions in the stock. blooom inc. acquired a new stake in Manhattan Bridge Capital in the 4th quarter valued at approximately $25,000.
-Blooom Inc. raised its position in Manhattan Bridge Capital by 50.1% in the 1st quarter.
-Blooom Inc. now owns 36,979 shares of the credit services provider’s stock valued at $37,000 after buying an additional 12,346 shares during the last quarter.
-Royal Bank of Canada raised its position in Manhattan Bridge Capital by 500.0% in the 3rd quarter.
-Royal Bank of Canada now owns 6,000 shares of the credit services provider’s stock valued at $41,000 after buying an additional 5,000 shares during the last quarter.
-Integrated Advisors Network LLC acquired a new stake in Manhattan Bridge Capital in the 1st quarter valued at approximately $56,000.
-Finally, Susquehanna International Group LLP bought a new position in Manhattan Bridge Capital in the fourth quarter valued at approximately $75,000.
-26.27% of the stock is currently owned by institutional investors and hedge funds.
+Separately, TheStreet raised shares of Manhattan Bridge Capital from a “c+” rating to a “b-” rating in a research report on Wednesday, February 2nd.

 Manhattan Bridge Capital, Inc, a real estate finance company, originates, services, and manages a portfolio of first mortgage loans in the United States.
 It offers short-term, secured, and non-banking loans to real estate investors to fund their acquisition, renovation, rehabilitation, or enhancement of properties in the New York metropolitan area, including New Jersey and Connecticut, and in Florida.